cccbr/belfryprojects/content/docs/030-specialist-advice/index.md

 ### Sourcing & disposal of materials

 New and replacement materials should be sourced responsibly considering environmental and ethical factors.
 Surplus materials may be sold, made available for reuse, recycled or as a last resort disposed of optimally.

-In disposing of items removed during the project, care must be taken to preserve what may be deemed to be historic / heritage or artistic items of interest.
-Note that, in the Church of England [faculty rules]( https://belfryupkeep.cccbr.org.uk/docs/030-faculty-rules), there are repeated references to *sale or other disposal of an article of architectural, archaeological, artistic or historic interest*.
-Specific requirements may be stipulated in the faculty after consideration of reports from other agencies involved.
-Even graffiti on stone or woodwork may help shed light on the previous ringers and other users of the church and therefore be considered as of value – and of interest to future generations.
+Items removed from the original installation should be preserved, see [Historical and Conservation](#historical-and-conservation).

 Appropriate arrangements may be set out in the [contract specification](../070-contract-specification).